 ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Descriptions of the most common treatment options for ALL are listed below.
 Treatment options and recommendations depend on several factors, including the subtype of ALL, its classification, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Remission Induction therapy.
-This is the first round of treatment given during the first three to four weeks after diagnosis.
+Remission induction therapy.
+This is the first round of treatment given during the first 3 to 4 weeks after diagnosis.
 It is designed to destroy most of the leukemia cells, stop symptoms of the disease, and return the blood counts to normal levels.

 The specific treatments used may include: